apache/hudi/website/src/pages/tech-specs.md

 	[File Id]_[File Write Token]_[Transaction timestamp].[File Extension]

 - **File Id** - Uniquely identify a base file within the table.
 Multiple versions of the base file share the same file id.
 - **File Write Token** - Monotonically increasing token for every attempt to write the base file.
 This should help uniquely identifying the base file when there are failures and retries.
-Cleaner can clean-up partial base files if the write token is not the latest in the file group
+Cleaning can remove partial/uncommitted base files if the write token is not the latest in the file group
 - **Commit timestamp** - Timestamp matching the commit instant in the timeline that created this base file
 - **File Extension** - base file extension to denote the open source file format such as .parquet, .orc